College of Architecture, Planning and Public Affairs

 The School of Architecture is also central to realizing the goals of the university’s 2020 Strategic Plan, particularly in its emphasis on Global Environmental Impact (details of the plan can be read athttp://www.uta.edu/strategicplan/).
 Faculty with research interests that relate to this theme are particularly encouraged to apply.
 The School is also committed to diversifying its faculty to better represent the student body, which is among the most diverse in the country; UT Arlington is certified as a Hispanic Serving Institution by the U.S. Department of Education.

 Professional degree in Architecture (M.Arch. or a B.Arch + graduate degree in architecture or an allied field); a research agenda related to ecological environments; teaching portfolio with strong evidence of data visualization and digital technology skills.

-To apply, applicants should go to this link and submit the following: a 1) current curriculum vitae, 2) a cover letter with a clear statement of goals for research and/or creative practice, and 3) a portfolio documenting teaching, peer-reviewed research and/or creative practice.
+To apply, applicants should go to https://uta.peopleadmin.com/ and submit the following: a 1) current curriculum vitae, 2) a cover letter with a clear statement of goals for research and/or creative practice, 3) a portfolio documenting teaching, peer-reviewed research and/or creative practice and 4) three references

 UTA is an Equal Opportunity/Affirmative Action institution.
 Minorities, women, veterans and persons with disabilities are encouraged to apply.
 Additionally, the University prohibits discrimination in employment on the basis of sexual orientation.
 A criminal background check will be conducted on finalists.
 UTA is a tobacco free campus.